Keep up to date

 • Auckland Central Community Patrol

 The Auckland Central Community Patrol is a dedicated group of individuals committed to fostering a safer and more secure environment for everyone in our vibrant city.
-Our volunteers are the extra eyes and ears for the New Zealand Police, actively patrolling the streets, and contributing to the overall well-being of the community.

 Consider supporting Community Patrol by donating and volunteering.